-The budget threshold for such a live action High Budget SVOD Program increases to more than \$30,900,000 effective August 4, 2019 and to more than \$31,827,000 effective August 2, 2020; the budget threshold for such an animated High Budget SVOD Program increases to more than \$46,350,000 effective August 4, 2019 and to more than \$47,740,500 effective August 2, 2020.
+&lt;sup>35 The budget threshold for such a live action High Budget SVOD Program increases to over \$33,765,264 effective July 31, 2022 and to over \$34,778,222 effective July 30, 2023; the budget threshold for such an animated High Budget SVOD Program increases to more than \$50,647,896 effective July 31, 2022 and to more than \$52,167,333 effective July 30, 2023.

 The budget shall be determined by the production costs, including the "above" and "below the line" costs and "pre-production" and "post-production" costs.
 Production costs shall not include: (a) the costs of the premium for a completion bond; (b) a contingency fund not to exceed ten percent (10%) of the budget; (c) costs reimbursed by insurance; and (d) overages caused by a force majeure event or governmental action.
-Employer shall provide the IATSE, upon request, with a report of the actual expenditures of the production ("Final Expenditure R eport") and such other relevant materials as the IATSE may require which show the actual cost of the production.
-All information received or reviewed by representatives of the IATSE or retained professionals shall be confidential and neither the IATSE nor its representatives or retained professionals shall disclose any such information except as necessary to enforce their rights under the Agreement.
+Employer shall provide the IATSE, upon request, with a report of the actual expenditures of the production ("Final Expenditure Report") and such other relevant materials as the IATSE may require which show the actual cost of the production.
+All information received or reviewed by representative of the IATSE or retained professionals shall be confidential and neither the IATSE nor